 On the island cross hundreds of shallow channels; it is as if it were a prehistoric Venice.

-Religion probably had a key role the design of pyramids and tombs impressive; but also served as heads of great prestige to govern.
-The main lineage recognized on testimonies handed down orally, brought peace between rival clans then some sfuttò local labor to build tombs and other residences.
+Religion is designed for a fundamental role in the design of pyramidal structures and impressive tombs; but they also served leaders of great prestige to govern.
+The main lineage recognized on testimonies handed down orally, brought peace among some rival clans then exploited the local manpower to build sepulchres and other residences.

 In the thirties of the last century, James O’Connell, an Irish sailor, was abandoned on Pohnpei.
 The circumstances of the arrival of O’Connell are unclear: in his memoirs he claimed to have been shipwrecked with the John Bull near Pleasant Island to Pohnpei, reaching it in just four days.
 Once there, he wrote O’Connell, he and his comrades revere attacked by “cannibals” and very nearly were served for lunch; However, they managed to divert from their native resolutions (at least so they thought) with a rousing Irish jig.
 O’Connell But the adventures were not over; was subjected to a ritual tattoo of a young pohnpeiana, which resulted daughter of a chief; then he married her, and he became leader of islands.
 What are exaggerations of O’Connell (sailors have a tendency to tell stories, and some scholars consider him a compulsive liar), he was still a curious and careful observer.
 He was the first European to call Pohnpei or Ponape with the indigenous name (in his handwriting, Bonabee); be the first to give accurate descriptions of many rituals and customs pohnpeiani; be the first to compile a glossary of the local language; Finally, the first to have seen the ruins of Nan Madol: the remains of a monumental culture dating back two thousand years ago.
 The exploration of Nan Madol was the highlight of the adventure pohnpeiana of O’Connell, he described the “ancient ruins” with minute attention, until their mysterious abandonment and their change into taboo place .